 Lands Division manages this massive space by splitting it into Recreation Management Unit Zones, as shown on the map on the right.
 Aside from the GBCTA & Moose Mountain spaces, here are the groups of official trails in the KC-PLUZ that are maintained (we may be missing some):

 - The North West Kananaskis Zone along the Powderface Trail, including Cox Hill, Jumpingpound Ridge & Summit, Lusk Pass, Powderface Ridge, Ford Creek, Nihahi Ridge, Powderface Creek, Prairie Link and Prairie Creek.
-FPT was supported by Parks trail crews for many of these in the past, but now the Friends manages the area for FPT (see below).
+Like the Sibbald, FPT was supported by Parks trail crews for many of these in the past, but now the Friends manages the area for FPT (see below).
 A part of the Baldy Pass trail is in the KC-PLUZ space but is uniquely carved out as it’s very own Provincial Recreation Area (“PRA”); the KC-PLUZ has lots of these little PRA carve-outs like that;

 - The Elbow Valley area.
 Many official trails weave in and out of Provincial Park, PRA and KC-PLUZ spaces, including Sulphur Springs, Elbow Valley, Diamond T, Fullerton, and Riverview.
 Some of these are supported by GBCTA, MMTBS, CMBA or the Friends as they link into trails in those managed spaces, but others are managed by Parks;